 From here, you can customize the text, colors, and images to your liking.
 If you need help doing that, take a look at our documentation to get you started.

 To edit your Yes/No buttons, click on the button element in the campaign preview to bring up the editing tools to the left.

 Let’s start by setting the Yes Button Action.
 We’re going to set it to Close the campaign since we want the visitor to be able to go back to the pricing page.

 Next, we’ll set the No Button Action to Go to a view.
 Select to show The Optin view if this button is clicked.

 Step 3: Edit the Form

 Click on the Optin view tab to edit the optin form.
-Edit the copy any way you like and click the green Save button at the top right of the window to save your changes.
+Edit the copy however you’d like and click the green Save button at the top right of the window to save your changes.